 ASU 2016-13 also revises the approach to recognizing credit losses for available-for-sale securities by replacing the direct write-down approach with the allowance approach and limiting the allowance to the amount at which the security's fair value is less than the amortized cost.
 In addition, ASU 2016-13 provides that the initial allowance for credit losses on purchased credit impaired financial assets will be recorded as an increase to the purchase price, with subsequent changes to the allowance recorded as a credit loss expense.
 ASU 2016-13 also expands disclosure requirements regarding an entity's assumptions, models and methods for estimating the allowance for credit losses.
 The amendments of this Update are effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2020.
-Although early adoption was permitted as of January 1, 2020, the Company has not yet adopted the guidance.
-The Company is currently evaluating the impact the adoption of this new standard will have on its consolidated financial statements.
+The adoption of ASU 2016-13 was not material to the consolidated financial statements.

-In January 2017, the FASB issued 2017-04, Intangibles - Goodwill and Other (Topic 350): Simplifying the Test for Goodwill Impairment.
+In January 2017, the FASB issued ASU 2017-04, Intangibles - Goodwill and Other (Topic 350): Simplifying the Test for Goodwill Impairment.
 The amendments in this ASU simplify the subsequent measurement of goodwill by eliminating Step 2 from the goodwill impairment test and eliminating the requirement for a reporting unit with a zero or negative carrying amount to perform a qualitative assessment.
 Instead, under this pronouncement, an entity would perform its annual, or interim, goodwill impairment test by comparing the fair value of a reporting unit with its carrying amount and would recognize an impairment change for the amount by which the carrying amount exceeds the reporting unit's fair value; however, the loss recognized is not to exceed the total amount of goodwill allocated to that reporting unit.
 In addition, income tax effects will be considered, if applicable.
 This ASU is effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2020.
-The Company is currently evaluating the impact of this ASU on its consolidated financial statements and related disclosures.
+The adoption of ASU 2017-04 did not have a material impact on the Company's on its consolidated financial statements and related disclosures.

 In August 2018, the FASB issued ASU 2018-13, "Fair Value Measurement (Topic 820), - Disclosure Framework - Changes to the Disclosure Requirements for Fair Value Measurement," which makes a number of changes meant to add, modify or remove certain disclosure requirements associated with the movement amongst or hierarchy associated with Level 1, Level 2 and Level 3 fair value measurements.
 This guidance is effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2020.
 Although early adoption was permitted upon the issuance of the update, the Company has not yet adopted the guidance.
-We do not expect the adoption of this guidance to have a material impact on our consolidated Financial Statements.
+Adoption of ASU 2018-13 did not have a material impact on our consolidated Financial Statements.